vdchnsk/vdchnsk/README.md

 ### I'm fullstack developer

 -   🔨 I'm working on the [Financier] (private repo)
--   🎓 I'm currently learning: [Godot]
+-   🎓 I'm currently learning: [DotNet]
 -   📜 I'd like to learn in future: [Rust], [GraphQL], [Socket.IO], [webRTC]
 -   📈 My 2022 Goals: to contribute more to open source
 -   🔮 Hate summer, love pasta <br/>